ryanpdwyer/react-eleventy/fys-V07.md

 **Due: Monday 09/13 at 12 pm** [A5: Dropbox](https://d2l.mountunion.edu/d2l/le/content/35016/viewContent/426857/View)

-- post a link to your model on the discussion forum so you can have more data with other people testing it out.
+- Post a link to your model on the discussion forum so you can have more data with other people testing it out.

 ### 3. Background information and applications (due Wednesday 09/15)